Research findings

 By plotting inputs on these axes, we found that the same facts can either pass or trigger filters depending entirely on how they are framed relative to the "origin" of political safety.

-The practice of journalism and its funding
+Journalism practice and funding

 Liechtenstein’s media crisis proves that financial subsidies alone cannot save journalism in micro-markets.
 Following the defunding of the national broadcaster, we propose a structural overhaul: merging the creator economy with a shared "backbone."